lrast/reference-organizer/readme.md

     * pdf ingestion: title, authors, references
     * importing from mendeley and session buddy records
         > important for populating the database
+- store page favicons

 ### bugs:
 - 'maximum recursion depth' when there are subtopic loops
+    * replace all recursive calls by graphql queries
 - pages that are tagged more than once are listed multiple times in the tables